 - Do I need to worry about food?
 This will depend on the time of day and length of your workshop but know this: snacks go a long way toward keeping students energized, present and productive.

 - Do I definitely have the room reserved?
-Also seem like an obvious thing, but I’ve had many a workshop moved or canceled due to a scheduling conflict.
+Also seems like an obvious thing, but I’ve had many a workshop moved or canceled due to a scheduling conflict.

 - What homework assignment do I want them to have once the workshop is finished?
 Students will likely be motivated at the end of the workshop and I recommend using that momentum and having them send you a draft (ideally) within 48 hrs of the workshop.
 After 48 hrs some of the ideas begin to fade away, as they do when we wake up from dreams.